-The brand new flavor-of-the month ice cream in your local supermarket invented by you!
+The brand new flavor of the month ice cream in your local supermarket was invented by you!

 It was made exclusively from local ingredients in small amounts.
-Friends and neighbors can share in the experience by purchasing your product form the local grocery.
-You profit from your invention allowing your mini-business to grow.
+Friends and neighbors can share in the experience by purchasing your product from the local grocery.
+You receive a profit from your invention allowing your mini-business to grow.